Quasigroup: Homotopy and isotopy

 for all x, y in Q. A quasigroup homomorphism is just a homotopy for which the three maps are equal.

 An isotopy is a homotopy for which each of the three maps (α, β, γ) is a bijection.
 Two quasigroups are isotopic if there is an isotopy between them.
 In terms of Latin squares, an isotopy (α, β, γ) is given by a permutation of rows α, a permutation of columns β, and a permutation on the underlying element set γ.

 An autotopy is an isotopy from a quasigroup to itself.
-The set of all autotopies of a quasigroup form a group with the automorphism group as a subgroup.
+The set of all autotopies of a quasigroup forms a group with the automorphism group as a subgroup.

 Every quasigroup is isotopic to a loop.
 If a loop is isotopic to a group, then it is isomorphic to that group and thus is itself a group.
-However, a quasigroup which is isotopic to a group need not be a group.
-For example, the quasigroup on R with multiplication given by (x, y) ↦ (x + y)/2 is isotopic to the additive group (R, +), but is not itself a group.
+However, a quasigroup that is isotopic to a group need not be a group.
+For example, the quasigroup on R with multiplication given by (x, y) ↦ (x + y)/2 is isotopic to the additive group (R, +), but is not itself a group as it has no identity element.
 Every medial quasigroup is isotopic to an abelian group by the Bruck–Toyoda theorem.